-The throttle friction adjuster is on the tiller handle and remote control box, which provides adjustable resistance to movement of the throttle grip, and can be set according to operator preference.
+The throttle friction adjuster is on the tiller handle, which provides adjustable resistance to movement of the throttle grip, and can be set according to operator preference.
 To increase resistance, turn the adjuster clockwise.
 To decrease resistance, turn the adjuster counterclockwise.
 When constant speed is desired, tighten the adjuster to maintain the desired throttle setting.